-Ever came across an instance where you wished if you had more control or customization over the Text and Icon properties of your Xamarin.Forms Button? even better even without any Custom Renderers or Platform Specific code?
+Ever wished if your Xamarin.Forms Password Entry control had the option to reveal, or show the Password text that the User types on demand, instead of the black dots? 😉 Even better, without any Custom Renderers or Platform Specific code?
 Welcome to another lightening short post of me hacking around Xamarin.Forms elements!

 No custom renderers, no platform specific code and no third party libraries!
 Just by using pure out of the box Xamarin.Forms! 😉